 People-management suites with OKR modules.
 Lattice and 15Five.
 OKRs sit inside a broader platform that also runs performance reviews, engagement surveys, 1-on-1 templates, and compensation cycles.
 The advantage is one data record for the whole people-management workflow.
 The disadvantage is that OKR depth is often a step behind the specialists, and per-seat pricing stacks up fast once you add modules.

 Enterprise OKR governance platforms.
 Betterworks.
 Built for 500+ employee organizations where OKRs need to survive a matrixed reporting structure, quarterly calibration reviews, and HRIS data feeding into goal ownership.
 Different purchase, different buyer (usually CHROs, not ops directors).
+The deeper cut on SCIM, calibration, and HRIS-sync tests lives in the enterprise OKR shortlist .

 Strategy-execution platforms.
 Cascade.
 These start from the strategic plan and derive OKRs from it, rather than building from team goals up.
 The use case is a COO or strategy director who wants OKRs visibly connected to board-level priorities, not just a team productivity tracker.